RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Fundamentals

 \subsection{Elements of rolling bearings}

 Mechanical bearings are used to carry axial or radial loads during rotational or oscillating motion with minimal friction.
 During the operation of a bearing, the rolling elements in motion are separated by a lubricant film.
-This is to avoid contact with the surface asperity during motion and to distribute the applied axial or radial load across the load zone beneath the rolling elements.
-Bearing health depends on a wide range of factors, such as operating conditions, temperature, and maintenance level, among others \citep{5620974}.
-Therefore, it is challenging to predict the actual end of life of an individual bearing.
-To establish a benchmark for bearing life expectancy, a standard industry measurement is the $L_{10}$ bearing lifetime.
-Specifically, the $L_{10}$ indicates the number of hours that a group of identical bearings, running at a constant speed, will last before a 10\% of them fail \citep{ISO281}.
+This is done to avoid contact with the surface asperity and to distribute the applied axial or radial load across the load zone beneath the rolling elements.
+Bearing health depends on a wide range of factors, such as the operating condition, operating temperature, maintenance level, among others~\citep{5620974}.
+Therefore, it is challenging to predict when an individual bearing is going to fail.
+To establish a benchmark for bearing life expectancy, a standard industry measurement is the $L_{10}$.
+The $L_{10}$ indicates the number of hours a group of identical bearings, running at a constant speed, will last before 10\% of them have failed~\citep{ISO281}.
 Approximately 90\% of industrial bearings outlive the equipment in which they are installed, and the remaining 10\% are replaced for preventive reasons.
-Only around 0.5\% are replaced because of actual bearing failure \citep{skf_2017_bearing_defect}.
+Only around 0.5\% are replaced because of actual bearing failure~\citep{skf_2017_bearing_defect}.